1,000+ Opportunities

 If your intention is to simply contact Governor Kathy Hochul and you are not requesting a meeting, please CLICK HERE for our contact form.
 Contact Office of Faith and Non-profit Development Services Scroll back to the top of the page

-Based on current listing details, eligibility includes: Nonprofit organizations across New York State.
+Based on current listing details, eligibility includes: Nonprofit organizations and faith-based organizations across New York State.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.